OrganisedAFID/our-project-name/index.md

 ## Future Work
-With the basic functionality in place, there is definetly scope to expand the game.
+With the basic functionality in place, there is definitely scope to expand the game.
 Ideas were thinking of include:
 - Planning along with different scales
 - Increasing the length of the sequence of notes the player is required to replicate.